 Students who come to the Counseling Center in acute need are provided immediate services depending on availability or are provided with appropriate referrals.
-When the PNW Counseling Center is not open, you can call 911 or go to the nearest hospital Emergency Room, or call 9-8-8 (National Suicide Lifeline number).
+When the PNW Counseling Center is not open, you can call 911, go to the nearest hospital Emergency Room, or call 9-8-8 (National Suicide Lifeline number).

 When you make an appointment, you will be asked to complete five computerized inventories and any additional paperwork sent to you via your PNW email PRIOR to your first telehealth appointment.
 You will be given directions to set up your client portal where you can complete the inventories.

 The purpose of the first appointment is to assess your concerns, develop a plan of how to address them.
 The session can also be used to begin to address any urgent issues.
 The counselor will answer any questions about the counseling process.
 The counselor will ask for information about yourself, family background, general health/self-care and important relationships in your life.